 Tips for the exam

 - Those engaged in IT development, IT operations and IT service management

 - Individuals wishing to have detailed understanding of the principles of service improvement

-ITIL foundation (V3 equivalent, V3 or 2011) is a mandatory requirement.
+ITIL® foundation (V3 or V4) is a mandatory requirement.

 4 hours mandatory pre-course work.